What plant based milk brands are available currently?

 Vegan Milk Brands Are Trending: 7 Reasons Why

 Why?
-We theorize several reasons (FYI: this is not a comprehensive list, and is based on our opinion):
+I theorize several reasons (FYI: this is not a comprehensive list, and is based on my opinion):

-4. Health reasons: Aside from lactose intolerance, some people might decide to switch from full fat to non dairy milk to reduce their saturated fat or cholesterol intake for example.
-We have not seen any vegan milks that contain cholesterol (plants don’t have cholesterol), and they tend to have lower saturated fat than full fat cows milk.
+- Health reasons: Aside from lactose intolerance, some people might decide to switch from full fat to non dairy milk to reduce their saturated fat or cholesterol intake for example.

-5. Acne Trigger: While certainly not a factor for everyone, some individuals might see a difference in acne severity if they reduce dairy milk intake. *Please note the research behind this not conclusive, so it’s best to talk to your doctor/dermatologist if a diary free trial is actually worthwhile.
+I haven’t seen any vegan milks that contain cholesterol (plants don’t have cholesterol), and they tend to have lower saturated fat than full fat cows milk (with coconut milk being an outlier). - Acne trigger: While not a factor for everyone, some individuals might see a difference in acne severity if they reduce dairy milk intake. *Please note the research behind this not conclusive, so it’s best to talk to your doctor/dermatologist if a diary free trial is actually worthwhile.
 You can learn more in our article about vegan diets and acne.

 Healthiest Plant Based Milk Brands

-Sorry to burst your bubble, but we don’t believe there is one plant based milk brand that can be deemed the “healthiest of all.”
+Sorry to burst your bubble, but I don’t believe there is one plant based milk brand that can be deemed the “healthiest of all.”

 Rather, there may be healthy options within various brands of vegan milks.

-Before we dive into what they may be, lets define what characteristics a healthy plant based alternative might have.
-In our humble opinion, it would include at least 2 things:
+Before we dive into what they may be, lets define what characteristics a ‘healthier’ plant based alternative might have.
+In my humble opinion, it would include at least 3 things to look for:

-2. Contains nutrients dairy milk would have provided.
+- Contains some nutrients dairy milk would have provided.

 Lets dive into each of these points: